 I’m proud to say that I’m from the great state of Arkansas and I was on the faculty at Louisiana State University (LSU) in Baton Rouge for about 20 years and at Central Missouri State University (CMSU) for about 7 years.
 Although I have taught undergraduate and graduate education students, most of my higher education experience concerns the development of reading and learning strategies in first-year students.
 This provides me with an excellent background for teaching education courses because I have had broad experiences in a number of content areas.
 I enjoy curriculum development and instructional design.
-I am a full-time professor and I teach courses in the Educator Preparation Institute as well as EME 2040.
+I am a full-time professor and I teach courses in the Educator Preparation Institute as well as for undergraduate teacher education.
 Of all the places, I’ve taught in the past and the jobs I’ve had, I think Valencia is my favorite.
 It is a great place to teach with wonderful colleagues and terrific students.

 My undergraduate degree in Elementary, Special, and Early Childhood Education is from the University of Central Arkansas as is my Master’s degree in Learning Disabilities.
 My Ph.D. is in Educational Curriculum and Instruction (reading emphasis) from LSU.